 - cognitive disorders (dysfunction of memory and ideation);

-- reduced learning capacity.
+- reduced learning ability.

-Individual intolerance, pregnancy and lactation.
+Individual intolerance, pregnancy and lactation (lack of data).

 Dosage and administration